felipedeamonteiro/felipedeamonteiro/README.md

 - 🎓 Mechanical Engineer graduated from UNICAMP - São Paulo / Brazil;

-- 🎓 Electrical Engineer student at UNICAMP - São Paulo / Brazil;

 - :computer: FullStack Developer;

-- :books: 🌱  Always studying React, React-Native, Nodejs and the best algorithms in Javascript/Typescript, but also interested in Python applied to Machine Learning and Artificial Inteligence;
+- :books: 🌱  Always studying React, React-Native, Node.js and the best algorithms in Javascript/Typescript, but also interested in Python applied to Machine Learning and Artificial Inteligence;

-- :speech_balloon: Ask me about full-stack, web, martial arts, anime or literally anything!
+- :speech_balloon: Ask me about fullstack, web, martial arts, anime or literally anything!

 - :mailbox: You can reach me with the links below: